badola/blog/cpp/regular_types.md

 Paper => http://stepanovpapers.com/DeSt98.pdf
 Talks => https://www.youtube.com/playlist?list=PLHxtyCq_WDLXryyw91lahwdtpZsmo4BGD

+There are 3 primary types in any language, depending upon the class of operations provided by the type -
+- semi-regular
+- regular
+- totally ordered

 By default the datatype defined in C++ is a **semi-regular** type.
+It is important to understand the 3 types, so that we can better define the requirements of an algorithm.

 Properties of **semi-regular** type -
 - construtor